-The University Library provides a variety of its online services to cater the needs of its users such as My Library Account, book renewals, book requests, study room bookings, off campus access, video tutorials, reserves, database guides.
+The University Library provides various online services to cater to the needs of its users, such as My Library Account, book renewals, book requests, study room bookings, off-campus access, video tutorials, reserves, virtual reference services (Chatbot), Whatsapp connectivity, and database guides.

 Registered users should have a Library account to access its resources and services.
-A system-generated email will be sent to their BUiD email account when setting a new password and/or resetting their password which is available on the Library website.
-Any issues pertaining to their Library account may contact the Library Help Desk directly.
+A system-generated email is sent to their BUiD email account when setting a new password and/or resetting their password, which is available on the Library website.
+The Library patrons may also contact the Library Help Desk directly.

 Document Delivery Services (DDS) or document supply service refers to the physical or electronic delivery of a document from a library collection required by library users, including book chapters.
-Registered users may submit a request using our discovery platform which may take up to 72 hours to fulfil its requests.
+Registered users may submit a request using our online discovery platform, which may take up to 48 hours to fulfil its requests.

-Computer workstations is available in the Library for student's use and is linked with the multifunction selfservice machine which includes printing, scanning and copying.
-Users must use their University login details to use the computers and must have their PINs set in order to use the machine for reproduction.
+Computer workstations are available in the Library for students' use and connected with the multifunction self-service machine, which includes printing, scanning and copying.
+Users must use their University login details to use the computers and need a PIN code to use the machine for reproduction.

-Access to Library facilities will be open at such times as may be determined by the Head of Library Services in agreement with the Executive Office, and a notice of opening hours is available on the Library website and outside the Library.
+Access to Library facilities is open throughout the year, and its opening hours schedule is available on the Library website and is displayed on the notice board outside the Library.